French Toast Croissant Casserole

 Instructions

-• First, preheat the oven to 350 degrees F and find a shallow casserole dish.
+• Preheat the oven to 350 degrees F and grab a shallow casserole dish.
 Gently tear the croissants into roughly 1-inch pieces and stuff them into the bottom of the casserole dish, making sure they're packed tightly in a single layer.
 (Note that for scaling this recipe, you will have to adjust the size of your casserole dish.)

-• Next, make the french toast custard.
+• Make the french toast custard.
 In a large bowl, whisk together the eggs and milk.
 Then add the vanilla extract, light brown sugar, cinnamon, nutmeg, and allspice, and whisk thoroughly to combine.

-• Finally, pour the custard evenly over the croissant pieces in the casserole dish, making sure the croissants are covered completely in liquid.
+• Pour the custard evenly over the croissant pieces in the casserole dish, making sure the croissants are covered completely in liquid.

 • Bake for 40 to 60 minutes, until slightly puffed and golden brown and a toothpick inserted in the center comes away clean.
 Let cool at least 5 minutes.

-• Optionally dust with powdered sugar, then serve immediately with maple syrup.
+• Optionally dust with powdered sugar, then serve with maple syrup.

 Notes